kamu-data/kamu-demos/2022-12-dell-technology-forum/README.md

-# Dell Technology Forum Demo
+# Dell Technologies Forum 2022 Demo

 ## Parties
 This demo is a collaboration of: